adrienZ/zigzag-boilerplate/doc.md

 ## How does your data injection works ?

-Webpack aliases are defined in `webpack.urls`.
+Webpack aliases are defined in `webpack/urls.js`.
 They can be used in your js and your html, they are useful for cache busting and shorten code.

 ```javascript